-- laws: actions by Congress, state legislative bodies, local legislative authorities, as well as public votes in regard to referenda, ballot initiatives, and constitutional amendments.1 - judicial nominations: confirmation of a federal judicial nominee by the U.S. Senate, as "resolutions" or "similar items."2 - adoption of international law: proposals for the enactment or amendment of international law.3
+- laws: actions by Congress, state legislative bodies, local legislative authorities, as well as public votes regarding referenda, ballot initiatives, and constitutional amendments. - judicial nominations: confirmation of a federal judicial nominee by the U.S. Senate, as "resolutions" or "similar items." - adoption of international law: proposals for the enactment or amendment of international law.